 11. I am currently a Clinical Member.
 Will I be grandfathered into the new Clinical Member category?

-A: In order to make things simple, most membership categories will be automatically grandfathered into the NEW ATSA Member category, but those who are currently ATSA Clinical Members, Clinical Associates, or Research and Clinical Members can easily elect to be in the NEW ATSA Clinical category when they renew their membership for 2021 or upgrade at a later time.
+A: In order to make things simple, most membership categories were automatically grandfathered into the NEW ATSA Member category, but those who are currently ATSA Clinical Members, Clinical Associates, or Research and Clinical Members can easily elect to be in the NEW ATSA Clinical category when they renew their membership or upgrade at a later time.

 12. Is being an “Associate Member” a less important membership category?